chriscarrollsmith/claude-export/README.md

 1. `uv sync`
 1. Set your DeepSeek API key in the `DEEPSEEK_API_KEY` environment variable in `.env`.
 1. Edit the instructions in `get_value_score` in `notebook.qmd` to tell the AI what criteria you use to decide whether a conversation is valuable and worth archiving.
-1. `uv run quarto preview notebook.qmd`
+1. `uv run quarto render notebook.qmd`
+1. Open the `notebook.html` file in your browser.

 # Example output